Getting Better Results

 | "Follow up" | "Follow up on the proposal I sent last week, ask if they have questions" |

-Tell Aeralis what you want to accomplish, not just what to write.
+Tell Aeralis what you want to accomplish, not just what words to use.

 Good examples: